schibsted/jslt/README.md

  * no more ugly `${ ... }` wrappers around the jq queries,
  * much faster implementation (first by byte-compiling to a custom virtual machine, later by compiling to Java bytecode),
- * no dependencies on the Scala runtime library,
- * no dependencies on the parser generator,
+ * safe transforms (limited expressivity means there's no way to write transforms that use up all memory or that never terminate),
+ * introspectability (programs can analyze the expressions to see what they do),
  * sane syntax for `not`,
  * sane syntax for function calls,
  * much easier to call Java methods as JSTL functions,
+ * no dependencies on the Scala runtime library,
+ * no dependencies on the parser generator,
  * implementation no longer bound to Jackson.

 This is still *very* much a work in progress.
 In fact, it's nothing